 The type of this book is set exclusively in the Scala family of fonts created in Utrecht, Holland by Martin Majoor in 1990.
 It has a great 'fj' ligature that I didn't get to use even once in this whole book.
-Members of this wonderfully expansive family appearing within include: Scala, Scala Italic, Scala Bold, Scala Caps, Scala Sans Caps, Scala Sans Light, Scala Sans, Scala Sans Black, and Scala Sans Block Italic, Scala Sans Block Italic.
+Members of this wonderfully expansive family appearing within include: Scala, Scala Italic, Scala Bold, Scala Caps, Scala Sans Caps, Scala Sans Light, Scala Sans, Scala Sans Italic, Scala Sans Bold Italic, Scala Sans Black, and Scala Sans Black Italic.

-The typeface used on the cover and back cover is Futura Heavy, designed by Paul Renner in Germany in 1928, inspired by, but decidedly not part of the Bauhaus movement.
-Its mechanical and geometric beauty is balanced by its quirky and asymmetrical nuances, making it the Mona Lisa of modem typeface design.
+The typeface used on the cover and back cover is Futura Heavy, designed by Paul Renner in Germany in 1928, inspired by, but decidedly not part of, the Bauhaus movement.
+Its mechanical and geometric beauty is balanced by its quirky and asymmetrical nuances, making it the Mona Lisa of modern typeface design.